“It is good to renew one’s wonder.”

 The first sun dome they find has been destroyed by the native Venusians.
-But they continue, Searching for another sun dome.
+But they continue, searching for a functioning sun dome.
 The characters, one by one, split off from the group, tormented by the unrelenting rhythm of the rain.

 Do any of them make it?
 I won’t spoil it.
 You’ll have to read it to find out.

 This story heavily inspired my own short story, “A Great Rain Dances on the End of the World“.
-The content isn’t really the same, but Bradbury’s incredible description of rain falling, like a thousand teardrops glittering in the lightning flashing, stuck with me enough to make its way into a fully-fledged story.
+The content isn’t really the same, but Bradbury’s incredible description of rain falling—like a thousand teardrops glittering in the lightning flashing—stuck with me enough to make its way into a story.